 Benjamin's gift will help create a music therapy program for the Jim Pattison Children's Hospital.

-Benjamin’s Gift of Music will help bring a music therapy program to Saskatchewan’s new children’s hospital.
+Benjamin’s Gift of Music has helped bring a music therapy program to Saskatchewan’s new children’s hospital, and seeks additional contributions to enhance the program.

-Benjamin’s gift will help purchase instruments and equipment, storage and display cases, and help to provide training to staff at the children’s hospital.
+Benjamin’s gift has helped to purchase instruments and equipment, storage and display cases, and to provide training to staff at the children’s hospital.

 For more information, click here.